Eppo-exp/eppo-docs/docs/sdks/server-sdks/dotnet.md

 More details about logging and examples (with Segment, Rudderstack, mParticle, and Snowplow) can be found in the [event logging](/sdks/event-logging/) page.
 :::

-### Assignment functions
+### Assignment methods

 Every Eppo flag has a return type that is set once on creation in the dashboard.
-Once a flag is created, assignments in code are made using the corresponding typed function:
+Once a flag is created, assignments in code are made using the corresponding typed method:

 ```cs
 GetBooleanAssignment(...)